ammar-tanwar/bloglearnbay/posts/top-8-machine-learning-tools-you-should-know-in-2023.md

 ## 2. Amazon Machine Learning (AML)

-This is one of the **best machine-learning tools** provided by Amazon on its platform.
+This is one of the <b>best machine-learning tools</b> provided by Amazon on its platform.
 AML is cloud-based and offers reliable machine-learning software.
 Its primary usage is making ML models and predictions.
 It provides a simplified tool for developers to utilize machine learning with ease.

 ### Features:-